QubesOS/qubes-doc/common-tasks/usb.md

 Attaching a single USB device to a qube (USB passthrough)
 ---------------------------------------------------------

-Stating with Qubes 3.2, it is possible to attach a single USB device to any Qube.
+Starting with Qubes 3.2, it is possible to attach a single USB device to any Qube.
 While this is useful feature, it should be used with care, because there are [many security implications][usb-challenges] from using USB devices and USB passthrough will **expose your target qube** for most of them.
 If possible, use